phloe/amoeba/README.md

 ### create

 Returns a newly created DOM element with the supplied properties from the options object.
 The created element is appended to the parent element if supplied.
 If a context is
-The options argument can be omited in favor of the parent argument.
+The options argument can be omitted in favour of the parent argument.

 ###### Arguments